BOOK AN ADS

 The Candle of Northern Scotland

 Further along the coastline is the town of Thurso, the approach to which is heralded by the Caithness “hedges” that line the fields.
+Thurso East Bay is considered one of Europe’s premier surfing hotspots.
 Nearby is Dounreay, the site of Scotland’s first nuclear power research station.

 Top-rated attractions in Wick include: